 Research and development expense primarily includes costs incurred to develop new assays and products, including validation costs, research and development and allocated lab personnel costs, salaries and benefits of the company's scientific and laboratory research and development teams, amortization of intangible assets, inventory costs, overhead costs, contract services and other related costs.
 Research and development costs are expensed as incurred.
 We plan to continue to invest in new assay development and expansion into new disease areas.
 As a result, we expect that research and development expenses will increase in absolute dollars for the foreseeable future as we continue to invest to support these activities.
-Our research and development expense will increase in the quarter in which this offering occurs due to stock-based compensation expenses of approximately million related to RSUs and PSUs for which the service-based vesting condition was satisfied and for which the performance-based vesting condition will be satisfied in connection with this offering.
+Our research and development expenses will increase in the quarter in which this offering occurs due to stock-based compensation expenses of approximately million related to RSUs and PSUs for which the service-based vesting condition will be satisfied in connection with this offering.